craigloewen-msft/GitGudIssues/docs/buglist.md

 - Mark an issue as 'read' based on seeing a comment from the user
 - Add a 'Number' search option at the top
 - Add a 'Mentions' searhc option at the top
-- Show that views are loading before they load in